This article was first published on July 26, 2012. It was updated on June 18, 2014, with information relevant to the 2013 and 2014 tax years.

 In order to be assigned a Tax Identification Number (ITIN), you are going to need to file Form W-7 for you and any dependents you wish to claim on your taxes.
 This form is relatively simple to complete, but the IRS does quote a six week processing time.
 As this can be a time consuming procedure, it is important to take care of receiving your tax identification number early.

-If this is your first time filing US taxes, you may be confused, and we can understand why!
+If this is your first time filing a US tax return, you may be confused, and we can understand why!
 Individuals who have lived inside the United States their entire lives still are confused by US taxation.
-With the additional schedules and forms that are required on US taxes, and the added complexity of the tax regime in comparison to other countries, it is easy to see why an individual would be lost while preparing their US taxes.
+With the additional schedules and forms that are required, and the added complexity of the tax regime in comparison to other countries, it is easy to see why an individual would be lost while preparing their US taxes.

 You are going to want to stay organized.
 Having the information about income from all sources (including foreign if you’re a resident) is going to make the entire process much easier.
 You will then be able to determine which schedules are required for each type of income, which exemptions you are able to take, and what other deductions you are eligible for.
 You can then get started on preparing your tax return to submit to the IRS by tax day.